-- Completion of the required courses of the study plan - A course may count toward the degree if the course grade is at least a "B." Achievement of a CGPA of not less than 3.0 - Completion of the thesis/dissertation (when applicable)
+- Completion of the required courses of the study plan - A course may count toward the degree if the course grade is at least a "C." (for Postgraduate Diploma and Masters programs) - A course may count toward the degree if the course grade is at least a "B." (for Doctoral programs) - Achievement of a CGPA of not less than 3.0 - Completion of the thesis/dissertation (when applicable)